mekch01/Hacktoberfest-2020/README.md

 Advantage of Contributing to the repository:

-Learn How to Use Git
+Learn How to Use Git.

-Learn How to Write Clean Code
+Learn How to Write Clean Code.

-Learn How to Solve Problems with Multiple Approaches Learn to Understand Other's Code
+Learn How to Solve Problems with Multiple Approaches.

+Learn to Understand Other's Code.

-Learn to Review Other's Code
+Learn to Review Other's Code.

-Learn How to Contribute in Open Source
+Learn How to Contribute in Open Source.

 Here is the website link and some guidlines to contribute: